 - Install your apps and bring back your data.
 Be on the lookout for anything suspicious to avoid reinstalling malware.

-How to remove a virus from an Android phone
+How to remove a virus or other malware from an Android phone

 Android works a little differently from iOS in a variety of ways.
 Apps have more access to the operating system, which is a double-edged sword.
 Android antivirus software can be legitimately effective, unlike iOS antivirus software.
 However, viruses can do more damage as well.